 That’s so different from here, where we are adding a lab-created chemical to our water in the name of better health.
 Recently we shared with you some shocking results from a British study about fluoride’s impact on the thyroid.
 This study looked at different areas in England, some of which fluoridated and some of which did not.

 The study found that the rates of hypothyroidism, which is an underactive thyroid, were double in the areas where fluoride was put in the water versus the non-fluoridated areas.
 We are seeing hypothyroidism rates increase dramatically in the U.S., so it may well be connected to our water practices.
-It was great to see a study prove what we at marcellepick.com have suspected for some time.
+The connection between fluoride and thyroid health was being uncovered.
+It was great to see a study prove what I’ve suspected for some time.

 In addition, the study found that whenever the concentration of fluoride was above 0.3 ppm, the rates of hypothyroidism were as much as 30% higher.
 We just saw that the high end of natural fluoride levels is exactly that same level, but that is for natural fluoride.
 What could much higher levels of synthetic fluoride do?